Forming the local starburst galaxy Haro 11 through hydrodynamical merger simulations: Discussion

 Furthermore, we have shown that knot B and C are the centres of the progenitor galaxies while knot A is part of the stellar disc around knot B, which is in agreement with observations of the morphology (knot B and C being more compact than knot A) and the relative mass between the knots.
 Currently, the galaxies have had a close interaction and are moving past each other, reaching their apocenter a few Myr later into the merger.
 Just a few Myr after this, the prograde galaxy's bulge will be closer to where knot A is expected and in knot B's stead a very young stellar population will form from the intense gas compression between the galaxies.
 Thus, the morphology of the galaxy shifts sharply during the merger, which presents an alternative merger scenario where knot B is not a core but mainly composed of young stars.
 However, this alternative scenario is unlikely based on the knot's observed compactness and stellar ages.

-From our mock observations in Figure~\ref{fig:mock}, knot A is not evidently visible.
-This is likely due to the amount of dust and gas within the arm, obscuring the knot.
+From our mock observations in Figure~\ref{fig:mock}, knot A is not visible.
 Instead, we infer its presence from the stellar mass distribution, young stellar ages, and the placement of the disc arm.
-Additionally, the amount of young stars in knot A could affects its visibility.
-This depends on the specifics of small-scale physics such as the star formation efficiency and gas clumping, but also the gas fractions and timing of observations.
+In agreement with observations, there is a presence of dust and gas around knot A, but our simulation show more dust along the line of sight which obscures the knot.
+Additionally, the amount and density of young, luminous stars in knot A could affects its visibility.
+The formation of luminous clusters depends on the specifics of small-scale physics, such as the star formation efficiency and gas clumping, as well as the initial conditions, e.g. the gas fraction and disc properties.
+Additionally, the morphology depends on the timing and viewing angle for the analysis.

-The final gas and stellar mass between simulation and observations are in agreement, but this is neither surprising nor a viable constraint as the galaxy are modelled to have similar masses.
-However, it is reassuring that no additional effects, such as stellar feedback and tidal stripping, have significantly altered this match.
-Furthermore, the comparison between gas phases is uncertain, but it is encouraging that there is a broad agreement in the distribution.
-Although, there is a significant amount ($1.90\times10^9\Msol$) of hot/warm ionised gas within the halo of our galaxies, which is too diffuse to be observed and therefore presented separately from the ionised gas mass.

 The velocity field is one of the most challenging components to utilise as a comparison with our simulations, as the velocities are highly sensitive to numerous factors, e.g. the orbits, rotational velocity, stellar feedback, and viewing angle.
 Primarily, it serves to confirm the general kinematics resulting from the orbital parameters, rather than providing precise constraints.
 To this end, our simulation matches the general appearance of the observed velocity field.
-However, the inner \Halpha velocity show speeds around twice the magnitude of observations, which indicates that the initial orbit or disc rotation should be slowed down.
+However, the inner \Halpha velocity reaches speeds twice the magnitude of observations, which indicates that the initial orbit or disc rotation should be slowed down.
 The issue with reducing the orbital speed is that the length and velocity of the tidal tail is sensitive to this parameter, and would decrease its length while also cause more gas to be stripped (making the second tail more visible).
-Thus, a change in the orbit or disc properties appears as the more likely solution, but would require extensive exploration of a different parameters space.
+Thus, a change in the orbit or disc properties appears as the more likely solution, but would require extensive exploration of a different parameter space.